KarthikSaladi047/Jenkins-Project/README.md

 }
 ```
 # Thanks
 Thank you for reading my project documentation.
 I appreciate your interest on this project.
-If you have any questions or feedback, please don't hesitate to reach out to us at karthiksaaldi047@gmail.com
+If you have any questions or feedback, please don't hesitate to reach out to me at karthiksaladi047@gmail.com

 We hope that this documentation has provided you with the information you need to understand and use our project.
 I will continue to update and improve it as we receive feedback and make changes to the project.